witnet/documentation/docs/protocol/data-requests/overview.md

 The RAD Engine is only capable of interpreting well-formed [RADON scripts][radon].

-Even though human beings can safely write RADON without their heads exploding, they are just not expected to.
-The main way to compose Witnet requests is using the **[Witnet Truffle box][tutorial]**, which you can learn about by following the [price feed tutorial][tutorial].
+Even though human beings **can** write RADON, it's not the best method.
+The standard way to compose Witnet requests is using the **[Witnet Truffle box][tutorial]**, which you can learn about by following the [price feed tutorial][tutorial].